How has the LFO evolved over time?

 2007: Law Commission of Ontario

-The LFO worked with the Ministry of the Attorney General, Osgoode Hall Law School, and the Law Society of Upper Canada to create the Law Commission of Ontario.
+The LFO worked with the Ministry of the Attorney General, Osgoode Hall Law School, and the Law Society of Ontario to create the Law Commission of Ontario.
 Its mandate is to recommend law reform measures to make the law accessible to all Ontarians.
 Learn more…

 2007: Debt Repayment Assistance Program